pushkar1713/Jive-backend/README.md

 3. permission middleware
 4. join rooms socket controller done
 5. file upload for object storage
+6. message broadcast in channels using socket
+7. message and attachments saving in the database

 ### what to add now
 1. queues, producer, consumer for mailing and stuff